J-Afzal/Lane-and-Object-Detection/README.md

     Clean up all linting issues
     Remove pch.h

+    Get-AllFilePathsToTest doesn't work
-    True True in cspell config linter
+    Add exclude binaries (by getting them from gitattributes) from Get-AllFilePathsToTest and Get-FilteredFilePathsToTest True True in cspell config linter
+    prettier step is broken
+    Fix clang tools locally
-    add try catch in linter funcs to return to root repo if failure Fix clang tools locally
+    add try catch in linter funcs to return to root repo if failure
-    exclude binaries by getting them from gitattributes

     Update terminal games linters with any changes from the above Update README and check terminal games for any changes needed